fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Keep the selected country and state after a page refresh when address fields are re-initialized.
 * Fixed: TomSelect fields not changing value when pressing TAB after pre-selecting options using the keyboard arrow keys.
 * Fixed: Error when updating checkout before international phone utils finish loading, when that PRO feature is enabled.
-* Fixed: Keep shipping address session values (including empty fields) without overwriting the customer account shipping address on the cart.
-* Fixed: Restore the previous shipping address when unchecking "Same as billing address" on the cart page.
 * Fixed: Fatal error when opening the WordPress block editor with WooCommerce Stripe active, caused by checking shipping needs while the cart is not available.

 = 4.2.6 - 2026-07-28 =